longhorn/longhorn/enhancements/20260824-data-engine-ip-family.md

 ### Default compatibility

-The chart default is `default`, and existing data-engine address selection is preserved.
+The runtime Setting default is `default`, and existing data-engine address selection is preserved.
 Existing Pods keep their current startup family until a setting change passes the detached-volume gate and normal Pod recreation occurs.